fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 147. Bhutan
 148. Brunei
 149. Cambodia
-     * First They Killed My Father: A Daughter of Cambodia Remembers by Loung Ung
+     * *First They Killed My Father: A Daughter of Cambodia Remembers* by Loung Ung
-     * Survivor: The Triumph of an Ordinary Man in the Khmer Rouge Genocide, written by Chum Mey.
+     * *Survivor: The Triumph of an Ordinary Man in the Khmer Rouge Genocide*, written by Chum Mey.
 He's one of the two living survivors of the Khmer Rouge Genocide.
 The person who recommended this book got to meet him at the s21 museum in Cambodia!
 150. China
-     * Do Not Say We Have Nothing by Madeleine Thien (Canadian-born daughter of Malaysian Chinese father and Hong Kong Chinese mother).
+     * *Do Not Say We Have Nothing* by Madeleine Thien (Canadian-born daughter of Malaysian Chinese father and Hong Kong Chinese mother).
-     * The Rape of Nanking: The Forgotten Holocaust of World War II by Iris Chang (American-born daughter of two Taiwanese immigrants)
+     * *The Rape of Nanking: The Forgotten Holocaust of World War II* by Iris Chang (American-born daughter of two Taiwanese immigrants)
 151. Cyprus
 152. Georgia
 153. India
      * Anything by Jhumpa Lahiri
      * Anything by Vikram Seth
-     * Midnight's Children by Salman Rushdie
+     * *Midnight's Children* by Salman Rushdie
      * Historical fiction on the Mughal Empire:
         * The Twentieth Wife (part 1)
         * The Feast of Roses (part 2)
         * Shadow Princess by Indu Sundaresan
-     * The God of Small Things by Arundhati Roy (2 votes)
+     * *The God of Small Things* by Arundhati Roy (2 votes)
 154. Indonesia
 155. Iran
-     * Persepolis, a comic book written by an Iranian woman
+     * *Persepolis*, a comic book written by an Iranian woman
 156. Iraq
 157. Israel
 158. Japan